 Students and their parents (custodial and non-custodial) have the right to view and copy (at reasonable cost) student records.
 Other than directory information (name, address, phone number, date and place of birth, dates of attendance, sports and activities participated in, height and weight, date of graduation, awards received), no records will be released without authorization from a parent, or in the case of an eighteen year old, the student him/herself.
+The School District follows the guidelines of the Family Educational Rights and Privacy Act (FERPA) regarding all student records.
 Directory information will be made available unless a parent or student 18 years or older notifies the school in writing by September 1st of each school year that he/she will not permit distribution of the information.